 A new timber community hub in a northern fringe suburb of Melbourne.

-With the development being designed for an old primary school site, the Glenroy Community Hub will become an inspiring new home for the Glenroy Library and the Glenroy Memorial Kindergarten.
-It will include maternal child health, a community health provider, neighbourhood learning and childcare services.
+Located at the former Glenroy Primary School site, the Glenroy Community Hub will become an inspiring new home for the Glenroy Library and the Glenroy Memorial Kindergarten, providing maternal child health, community health, neighbourhood learning and childcare services.

 Client: Moreland City Council